Fencing today resembles the traditional duels of years past, without the blood.

-The tip of the fencer's weapon is the second fastest moving object in all of sport - the fastest is a bullet from shooting events
+Fencing is a challenging sport to handle scoring because it involves both scoring and timing, and the scoring is so difficult to see and record.
+The tip of the fencer’s weapon is the second fastest moving object in all of sport – the fastest is a bullet from shooting events.

 Fencing bouts are held on a 14m x 2m "strip" or "piste" to simulate combat in confined quarters, such as a castle hallway.
 The ends of the fencing strip represent the line the duellists’ seconds drew in the earth: to retreat behind this line during the duel indicated cowardice and loss of honour.